equinor/radix-platform/public-site/site/guides/deploy-only/index.md

 ## The workflow

-In the below workflow we have a series of steps.
+In the above workflow we have a series of steps.
 They are:

 - `Set default image tag` - In the example we have a fixed tag for qa environment (i.e. master-latest) while we have a dynamic tag for prod environment.
 This step sets the default tag for qa environment, or any other environment we choose to add with a latest tagging strategy
 - `Override image tag for prod environment` - Gives a dynamic image tag for production